2ndQuadrant/pglogical/README.md

 ### Sequences

-Sequence state of sequences added to replication sets is replicated periodically and not real-time.
+The state of sequences added to replication sets is replicated periodically and not in real-time.
 Dynamic buffer is used for the value being replicated so that the subscribers actually receive future state of the sequence.
 This minimizes the chance of subscriber's notion of sequence's last_value falling behind but does not completely eliminate the posibility.

 It might be desirable to call `synchronize_sequence` to ensure all subscribers have up to date information about given sequence after "big events" in the